JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

     MMD_u^{2}(\mathbb P, \mathbb Q, \mathcal H) = \frac{1}{n(n-1)}\displaystyle\sum_{i=1}^{n}\displaystyle\sum_{j\neq i}^{n}k(\mathbf{x}_{i},\mathbf{x}_{j}) - \frac{2}{nm}\displaystyle\sum_{i=1}^{n}\displaystyle\sum_{j = 1}^{m}k(\mathbf{x}_{i},\mathbf{y}_{j})+ \frac{1}{m(m-1)}\displaystyle\sum_{i=1}^{m}\displaystyle\sum_{j\neq i}^{m}k(\mathbf{y}_{i},\mathbf{y}_{j}).
 $$

-This distance represents the distance between distributions in the input space.
-So we can use this to find objects in the inpust space which correspond with a specific KME in the feature space
+This distance between mean embeddings of features represents the distance between distributions in the input space.
+In other words, the smaller the MMD, the smaller the distance is between distributions in the input space.
+This can be used to find a model fit to the training data of the toy problem.

-First, we define our kernel, the Gaussian kernel (an RBF kernel).
-In this example we are using the KernelFunctions.lj package, which uses ScaleTransfrom, which is the inverse of the lengthscale.
+First, a Gaussian kernel is defined.
+In this example the KernelFunctions.lj package is used.
+The scaleTransfrom parameter is the inverse of the lengthscale.

 ```julia
 k = SqExponentialKernel() ∘ ScaleTransform(0.1)